arkajyotiadhikary/arkajyotiadhikary/README.md

-Hello, Bugs.
+<h2>Hello, Bugs.
 My name is Arka Jyoti Adhikary.
 I'm an Web Developer and a indie game developer.
-I like creative works, modelling and designing.
+I like creative works, modelling and designing.</h2>

 ## Technologies